lightstep/cloud-native-observability/00 - foreword.md

 research, and create an updated resource for the cloud-native community and anyone else that wonders "what the heck is observability, anyway?"

+> COMMENT: Should we link to *Modern Observability with OpenTelemetry* instead of
+> this older report?
+It frames everything in terms of "three pillars" and I'd
+> like us to be consistent in moving away from that framing, and towards the
+> "single braid" framing.

 Welcome, to **The Complete Guide to Cloud-Native Observability**.

 ## Who Is This For?